fingerprintjs/cdn/contributing.md

 Some of these limitations can be removed with changes to the CDN code.

 - Only versions published to NPM are served.
-- Only the NPM package "main" JS file is served.
 - The library version names must follow the SemVer standard.
 See the standard:
   [a formal description](https://semver.org/#backusnaur-form-grammar-for-valid-semver-versions) or [a regular expression](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string).